-Flashmob began to take shape more than five years ago, after Danny and Alessandro began disillusioned with their current project and laid it to rest.
+Flashmob began to take shape more than five years ago, after Danny and Alessandro became disillusioned with their current project and laid it to rest.
 Although highly respected in the techno and progressive house genres, they felt they had lost sight of why they started a career in music.
 “We were producing 40-50 records a year” recalls Alessandro “and the labels we were working with were just chucking them out.”
-Rightly concerned that the labels were concentrating on quantity over quality of their output, they stepped away from the industry to take stock and to consider their options.
+Rightly concerned that the labels were concentrating on quantity over the quality of their output, they stepped away from the industry to take stock and to consider their options.

 “We decided that whatever we did next it should be about taking it back to basics” explains Alessandro.
 And that’s exactly what they did.
-Educating themselves in the origins of house music they immersed themselves in the records and history of Chicago house Larry Levan, Studio 54, and came back with a rejuvenated passion that extended not only to the music they would produce but the way in which they would come to promote it.
+Educating themselves in the origins of house music, they immersed themselves in the records and history of Chicago house, Larry Levan, Studio 54, and came back with a rejuvenated passion that extended not only to the music they would produce but the way in which they would come to promote it.

 Their debut record as Flashmob was ‘Brick House’, a record that was eventually signed to pioneering Berlin imprint Get Physical.
-To kick start the release however, Danny and Alessandro went back to grass-roots promotion, quite literally, as they spend 10 hours on the parched scrubland and dusty cark parks outside Ibiza’s DC10, Pacha and Space ensuring that the DJs they wanted to have the record had a copy.
-A far cry from sending your latest release to a mailing list of hundreds, ‘Brick House’ proved that it only takes support from a few key tastemakers to make yourself heard, and for a while the enthusiastic hubbub created by ‘Brick House’ was simply irrepressible.
+To kick start the release however, Danny and Alessandro went back to grass-roots promotion, quite literally, as they spend 10 hours on the parched scrubland and dusty car parks outside Ibiza’s DC10, Pacha and Space ensuring that the DJs they wanted to have the record had a copy.
+A far cry from sending your latest release to a mailing list of hundreds, ‘Brick House’ proved that it only takes support from a few key tastemakers to make yourself heard, and for a while the enthusiastic hubbub created by the record was simply irrepressible.

 When Defected requested a record from them, Alessandro did something he had never done before and sent the record to the label without telling his productions partner Danny.
 “We weren’t sure that we wanted to release ‘Need In Me’” explains Alessandro “we just didn’t know if it was the right record for us”.

-This reluctance to do what to most people would have been an obvious course of action highlights the humility and level-headedness with which Flashmob conduct themselves.
+This reluctance to do what to most people would have been an obvious decision highlights the humility and level-headedness with which Flashmob conduct themselves.
 Despite their records hitting hundreds of thousands of plays on YouTube and regularly being charted by A-list DJs from all backgrounds, Alessandro claims they are unaware of the level of success they’ve reached.
 “At the moment we’re just concentrating on the music and concentrating on delivering the best DJ set possible whenever we play” he admits.
 “Danny and I have been through thick and thin for five years to get to this point; now that we’re here we have to keep on pushing ourselves rather than sit back and think about our success.”